 When it comes to renting, surprises don't require much emotional investment.
 The rent goes up?
 You can move.
 The fridge is on the fritz?
 The landlord will send someone over.
 Home ownership is a bit more hands-on.
 If the toilet breaks, it's time to start reading Yelp reviews.
 And if property taxes unexpectedly rise, it's on you to appeal or pay up.

 "My homeowners association fee doubled in the first year I owned my condominium," says Celmins.
 "Then my real estate taxes were reassessed.
 My mortgage payment went up, and I panicked.
 I didn't even know that could happen."

 Of course, having the financial flexibility to cover those unexpected things is important, but don't overlook the importance of being mentally and emotionally capable of dealing with them responsibly when they arise.
 Everything could be peachy for months, and then three maintenance issues might spring up in the same week.
 Stress management and problem-solving skills are home ownership biggies.

 #4 A Mortgage Can Be Cheaper Than Rent

 Depending on the home you choose and where you live, you may pay a lower mortgage than you paid for rent.
 But even if you don't, there's still the financial advantage of building equity in your home, instead of lining your landlord's pockets.

 #5 Your Lifestyle May Call for Buying Instead of Renting

 Many people find a rental can only take them so far.
 When you're ready to start a family, you're going to want a few extra rooms, and that can get expensive with rising rental rates.
 A yard also provides a safe place for Junior to play or for a dog to scamper around.
-And speaking of Fido, the vast majority of renters have trouble finding a place that will allow for their pet.
+And speaking of your dog, the vast majority of renters have trouble finding a place that will allow their pet.
 Home ownership can end that stress for good.